Dalitz-plot decomposition for the $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ and $e^+ e^- \to h_c \, \pi \, \pi$ processes: Summary and conclusions

 \section{Summary and conclusions}

 In this short paper, we analyzed the $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ and $e^+ e^- \to h_c \, \pi \, \pi$ processes using the Dalitz-plot decomposition (DPD) approach \cite{JPAC:2019ufm}.
 These reactions are significant for exotic hadron searches and include the established exotic states $Z^{\pm}_c(3900)$ and $Z^{\pm}_c(4020)$.
-The specifics of these reactions include the crossing symmetry of pions and the effectively polarized intermediate virtual photon (for $e^+ e^-$ collider energies).
-We have shown that, for the proper treatment of polarized reactions within the DPD framework, a matching rotation needs to be added.
-Additionally, phase factors are necessary to address the permutation symmetry between final particles.
+The specifics of these reactions includes the crossing symmetry of pions and the particular helicity of the intermediate virtual photon (for $e^+ e^-$ collider energies).
+We have shown that, for the proper treatment within the DPD framework, phase factors are necessary to address the permutation symmetry between final particles.
 This is crucial for implementing the $LS$ helicity coupling scheme and helps to reduce the number of unknown parameters.
-By incorporating a toy-model Lagrangian, we validated the factorization of the overall rotation for all decay chains and spin alignments, as well as the crossing symmetry between final states for both helicity-averaged and polarized cases.
+By incorporating a toy-model Lagrangian, we validated the factorization of the overall rotation for all decay chains and spin alignments, as well as the crossing symmetry between final states for both $1 \to 3$ and $2 \to 3$ unpolarized cases.

 Furthermore, we demonstrated how to incorporate a dispersive treatment for $\pi \pi (K \bar{K})$ final state interactions in the DPD.
 This approach ensures consistency with the established resonances $f_0(500)$ and $f_0(980)$ and reduces the largest systematic uncertainty typically found in BESIII analyses (see e.g. \cite{BESIII:2017bua}).
 Using data for $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ from \cite{BESIII:2017bua,BESIII:2022joj}, we illustrated how a simultaneous description of invariant mass distributions can be achieved with just a few fitted parameters.